A brief overview of the Mahabharata

 there are several other things written in the beginning of the book,

-the main plot starts evolving with the story of King
+the main plot starts evolving around the story of King

-by Ganga's beauty and she gave him children.
-But Ganga, in
+gave him children.
+But Ganga, in order to protect her children's

-had imposed upon them, decided to kill them.
-Upon agreeing with Shantanu
+being cursed by Vashishta), decided to kill them.
+Upon agreeing

-to become his partner she lays down a condition that he would never
+with Shantanu to become his partner she lays down a condition that

 When after birth of their eighth child Ganga goes to the river to throw her little innocent boy into it, Shantanu is so depressed that he bursts out in anger and asks Ganga why she keeps killing all their children.
 However, upon breaking his promise not to ask any questions Ganga decides to leave, but the King receives a promise that his last son will come back one day.

 Ganga keeps her promise and after some time she comes back and returns her eighth son - Devavrata.
 When Devavrata grows into a handsome prince, Shantanu meets Satyavati and falls in love with her.
-But their marriage is impossible, as Satyavati's father asks the King that it must be his daughter's children, not anyone else in the world that would once inherit the throne.
+But their marriage is almost impossible, as Satyavati's father asks the King that it must be his daughter's children - not anyone else in the world - who would once inherit the throne.

 King Shantanu is unable to agree.
 Had he agreed, Devavrata would have lost his legitimate right to become the successor of the throne.
 But Devavrata decides to help the Fates' steerage by an Oath that will constrain him to eternal celibacy.
-As soon as he takes the Oath before the Satyavati's father, he becomes a new man with a new name - Bhishma (or Bheeshma).
+As soon as he takes the Oath before the Satyavati's father, he becomes a new man with a new name - Bhishma.

 Shantanu and Satyavati have two children - Chitrangada and Vichitravirya.
-But they do not live a long life and Shantanu falls ill and dies too.
+But the children do not live a long life and Shantanu falls ill and dies too.
 Satyavati is confronted with kingless Hastinapura - there is no successor of the throne.
+Bhishma refuses it because of his oath.
 She therefore asks Vyasa - a saint and her firstborn son, to help her.
 Vichitravirya was married to Ambika and Ambalika.
 Satyavati asked Vyasa to procreate a successor for the throne.
 Vyasa, although reluctant, after some time agrees and goes to Ambika first (first Vichitravirya's wife), but she gets so scared by seeing his dirty ascetic body that she, while they make love, keeps her eyes closed in anguish.
 Later she gives birth to Dhritarashtra, who is unfortunately blind.
 Satyavati therefore asks Vyasa to help her again.
 Now it is the Ambalika's turn, the second Vichitravirya's wife, but she, after seeing Vyasa, gets so scared that she looses all color and becomes pale.
 She gives birth to Pandu who is also pale.

-Pandu becomes King, but one day he makes a big mistake and shoots a sage Kindama while he makes love with his spouse in the woods, being transformed to animals.
+Pandu becomes King, but one day he makes a big mistake and shoots a sage Kindama while he (Kindama) makes love with his spouse in the woods, being transformed to animals.
 As a consequence of this, the mating deer couple was seriously hurt and they transformed themselves back to human form.
-The male part, Kindama, after being shot by the Pandu's deadly arrow, gets so angry that his inescapable curse mutilates all Pandu's future life - the verdict is: if Pandu ever associates sexually with a woman, he falls into the hand of death right away.
+The male part, Kindama, after being shot by the Pandu's deadly arrow, gets so angry that his inescapable curse mutilates all Pandu's future life - the verdict is: if Pandu ever sexually associates with a woman, he falls right away into the hands of death.
 After the curse Pandu renounces the material world and Dhritarashtra, his stepbrother, becomes King of Hastinapura.

-Pandu has two wives - Madri and Kunti.
-One day he cannot defend himself against Madri's sexual appeal, which makes him so desirous that the Kindama's curse straightens out its awaiting hand of death.
+Pandu had two wives - Madri and Kunti.
+One day he cannot defend himself against Madri's sexual appeal, which makes him so desirous that the Kindama's curse straightens out its awaiting hands of death.

 The Pandavas

 Kunti wants to fulfill her maternal expectations, but she has no man.
 She recollects the moment when her first son Karna was conceived from an arcane mantra one sage had given her once.
 Surya, the Sun God, appeared to her then.
-Thus, Kunti remembers her secret mantra and gives birth to five sons, which are referred to as the Pandavas.
+Thus, Kunti remembers her secret mantra and gives birth to three sons (other two come from Madri), which are referred to as the Pandavas.

 The Kauravas